 The following is a summary of some of our campaign work over the past few years to oppose new coal and gas.
 We have achieved some great results through working with regional communities, and with the support of our members.

-Working with other green groups, FoE campaigns successfully against new coal allocations
+Working with other green groups, Friends of the Earth (FoE) campaigns successfully against new coal allocations in Victoria

 FoE starts to track the approval of new unconventional gas exploration licenses across Victoria

 PUTTING CSG ON THE MAP - AND FIRST VICTORIES

 We put CSG ‘on the map’ in Victoria with the CSG Roadshow featuring Drew Hutton of Lock the Gate.
 FoE toured Drew through western Victoria to warn people about the real problems that had arrived in Queensland as a result of the unconventional gas industry.

 FoE felt that the industry was less entrenched in western Vic compared with Gippsland and would be easier to defeat, so initially focused on applications to the west of Geelong

 FoE launches the call for a moratorium on CSG and unconventional gas development pending a full and independent inquiry to determine whether the industry will be safe for land, water and communities